220.127.116.11 Child at risk of harm

 - alienation of family and friends, and/or

-- disregard for well-being and daily needs, e.g. food, health, hygiene and safety etc.
+- disregard for well-being and daily needs, for example, food, health, hygiene and safety etc.

 When assessing levels of care (1.1.C.90) there are numerous considerations that must be taken into account regarding legal responsibility, care, welfare and development of the child.